ju-lab/colon_LINE1/README.md

 On this page, you'll find R scripts that can be used to generate figures presented in our paper.

 ## Contact information
-If you have any questions, feel free to reach out to me by email at changhnam@gmail.com
+If you have any questions, feel free to contact me by email at changhnam@gmail.com